splunk/public-o11y-docs/gdi/get-data-in/application/ruby/ruby-manual-instrumentation.rst

 .. meta::
    :description: Manually instrument your Ruby application when you need to add custom attributes to spans or want to manually generate spans.
 Keep reading to learn how to manually instrument your Ruby application for Splunk Observability Cloud.

-Instrumenting applications automatically using the agent of the Splunk Distribution of OpenTelemetry Ruby covers most needs.
+Instrumenting applications automatically using the OpenTelemetry instrumentation for Ruby covers most needs.
 Manually instrumenting your application is only necessary when, for example, you need to add custom attributes to spans or need to manually generate spans.

 Libraries installation
 =========================================

-With manual instrumentation, you can install and activate instrumentation libraries separately.
+With manual instrumentation, you can install and activate instrumentation libraries separately or altogether.
 This lets you control which gems Ruby retrieves when building your project.

 To learn how to manually instrument a Ruby application, see :new-page:`https://opentelemetry.io/docs/instrumentation/ruby/manual/` at OpenTelemetry.io.

-To install and activate an instrumentation library manually:
+To install and activate an individual instrumentation library manually:

 #.
 Install the instrumentation library using ``gem install`` or by including it in the project's Gemfile.
 For example, to install the Sinatra instrumentation, add the following to your Gemfile: